 Putting on a show is a fail-safe way to entertain your teens for hours while camping.

 Set up a hammock on camping sites for teens if your location has trees.

-Teens may need downtime on a camping trip, and a hammock is an excellent place for them to be alone.
+Teens may need downtime on a camping trip, and a hammock is an excellent place to be alone.
 What’s more, it can be a chance for them to pause and listen to the sounds of the wilderness.

 If your teens are feeling a bit overwhelmed, setting up a hammock or a quiet space can give them a space to unwind and tune in with nature.

 17. See if they can bring a friend